Andaroth/ai-assistant-electron/README.md

 npm i
 npm run package
 ```
-This will create a folder (ie: `out/chatgpt-electron-linux-x64`) which contains the executable file for Debian.
+This will create a folder (ie: `out/mistralai-electron-linux-x64`) which contains the executable file for Debian.

-You can directly run `out/chatgpt-electron-linux-x64/chatgpt-electron` or you may want to use it in a "widget":
+You can directly run `out/mistralai-electron-linux-x64/mistralai-electron` or you may want to use it in a "widget":

 ### Use on Windows

-1. Move the executable folder `out/chatgpt-electron-win32-x64` anywhere you like it
+1. Move the executable folder `out/mistralai-electron-win32-x64` anywhere you like it

-2. Run `chatgpt-electron.exe` and enjoy!
+2. Run `mistralai-electron.exe` and enjoy!

 ### Use on MacOS

-1. Move the executable folder `out/chatgpt-electron-darwin-arm64` anywhere you like it
+1. Move the executable folder `out/mistralai-electron-darwin-arm64` anywhere you like it

-2. Run `chatgpt-electron.app` and enjoy!
+2. Run `mistralai-electron.app` and enjoy!

 ### Use on Linux

-1. Move the executable folder `out/chatgpt-electron-linux-x64` anywhere you like it
+1. Move the executable folder `out/mistralai-electron-linux-x64` anywhere you like it

-2. run `chatgpt-electron-linux-x64/open_chatgpt` and enjoy!
+2. run `mistralai-electron-linux-x64/open_mistralai` and enjoy!

 ### Panel shortcut in XFCE